Axion Mixing in the String Axiverse: Axion relic density without mass mixing

 \section{Axion relic density without mass mixing}

 Here we show the axion relic density without mass mixing via the misalignment mechanism.
 Notice that we just consider the pre-inflationary scenario where the PQ symmetry is spontaneously broken during inflation.
-The temperature-dependent QCD axion mass can be described by

-where $T_{\rm QCD}\simeq150\, \rm MeV$ is the QCD phase transition critical temperature, and $b\simeq4.08$ is an index taken from the dilute instanton gas approximation \cite{Borsanyi:2016ksw}.
-The zero-temperature QCD axion mass is given by \cite{GrillidiCortona:2015jxo}

-where $m_\pi$ and $f_\pi$ are the mass and decay constant of the pion, respectively, $m_u$ and $m_d$ are the up and down quark masses.

 At high cosmic temperatures $T\gg T_{\rm QCD}$, the QCD axion field remains frozen at its initial misalignment angle $\theta_{\rm i}$.
 As the temperature decreases, it begins to oscillate when its mass becomes comparable to the Hubble parameter.
 The oscillation temperature $T_{{\rm osc}, {a_0}}$ is given by